documentnode/documentnode.io/release-notes/relnotes-1.3.18.md

 * Changed slogan from 'Open Document Node, Inspiration Unfold' to 'Writing & Website Publishing Made Easy.'
 * Fixed issues of dragging and dropping images from the projects tree to the text editor
 * Fixed issues of focus mode switching
-* Improved the selection colours of the left panel
+* Improved the selection colors of the left panel
 * Fixed issues of suggesting a file name when saving a document as PDF/HTML if the preview panel is not shown